Nana Attakora: International

 Attakora has represented Canada at U-16, U-17, U-19, U-20 and U-23 levels.
 In December 2009, Nana won the Canadian U-20 Players of the Year award for the second consecutive year.
 Nana made his senior national team debut in a friendly match against Jamaica on January 31, 2010.
 Attakora received his first call-up to the national team in over a year for the final two matches against Saint Kitts and Nevis in the opening group stage of World Cup Qualifying.
 After failing to play in the first game Attakora came on as a sub for Nikolas Ledgerwood on November 15, 2011 in a 4–0 victory for Canada.

 On June 27, 2013 Attakora was listed as a part of the confirmed 23-man squad for Colin Miller's Canada squad for 2013 CONCACAF Gold Cup.
 The CSA announced July 6 that Kyle Porter would replace Attakora in the Gold Cup due to an ongoing concussion worry that prevented him from even attending the training camp.

 Attakora would return to the pitch for Canada in a friendly against Iceland on January 16, 2015.
 He played the full 90 in a 1–2 loss.

 Coaching career

 When he retired on November 17, 2020 he immediately stepped up to the post of assistant coach at Oakland Roots.

+In December 2025, Attakora was promoted to Director of Soccer.